Wonder Gadot: 2018: three-year-old season

 Following the race, Casse took care to cool down Wonder Gadot, fearing that she was having trouble catching her breath in the extreme heat.
 He compared her to 2014 Queen's Plate winner Lexie Lou, whom he also trained.
 "She reminds me a lot of Lexie Lou even though she probably weighs 200 pounds more than Lexie did but Lexie just thrived on running," he said.
 "There are horses that will just run and run and run and luckily this is one of them."
 He also stated that he was considering running Wonder Gadot in the Prince of Wales Stakes, the second leg of the Canadian Triple Crown, alongside Flameaway, a horse who previously ran in the 2018 Kentucky Derby.

 Ultimately, Wonder Gadot made her next start in the Prince of Wales as Casse's sole entry in the six-horse race.
 Casse was concerned that Wonder Gadot would not be able to handle the sloppy track making her first start at Fort Erie Race Track and seriously considered scratching her from the race.
-However, he opted to keep her in and she was sent off as the 2–5 favorite.
-Wonder Gadot broke well and went out to an early lead, and was pressured by Cooler Mike on the backstretch while the remainder of the field lagged behind.
+However, he opted to keep her in, and she was sent off as the 2–5 favorite.
+Wonder Gadot broke well and went out to an early lead, pressured by Cooler Mike on the backstretch while the remainder of the field lagged behind.
 On the far turn, Wonder Gadot began to open up a solid lead and was not seriously challenged in the stretch, winning by 5 3/4 lengths over second choice Aheadbyacentury.

 Casse and Barber's original plan was for Wonder Gadot to run in the Alabama Stakes on August 18, the same day as the Breeders' Stakes, the final leg of the Canadian Triple Crown.
-Following Wonder Gadot's Prince of Wales win, Casse said the possibility of a Canadian Triple Crown attempt was something he would discuss with Barber.
+Following her Prince of Wales win, Casse said the possibility of a Canadian Triple Crown attempt was something he would discuss with Barber.
 He stated that his ultimate goal was a rematch with Monomoy Girl before the end of the year and a chance at the Eclipse Award for American Champion Three-Year-Old Filly.
 However, on July 28, it was announced that Wonder Gadot would make her next start in the Travers Stakes on August 25, becoming the first female starter in that race since Davona Dale in 1979.
 She raced close to the early pace but tired in the stretch and finished last.

 Wonder Gadot then finished third in the Cotillion Stakes on September 22 behind Midnight Bisou and Monomoy Girl.
 She made her final start of the year in the Breeders' Cup Distaff on November 3, where she set the early pace before tiring in the stretch to finish ninth.

 At the Sovereign Award ceremony held in April 2019, Wonder Gadot was named the 2018 Canadian Horse of the Year and Champion Three-Year-Old Filly.